delfick/python-dict2xml/README.rst

 Changelog
 ---------

+1.7.4 - 16 January 2024
+    * Make the tests compatible with pytest8

 1.7.3 - 25 Feb 2023
     * This version has no changes to the installed code.
     * This release converts to hatch for packaging and adds a wheel to the